SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 A Swift Tour
 ============

+.. !!!
+ATTENTION !!!

+   Do not rename this file.

+   The name "GuidedTour" is hardcoded into the handoff process for the .playground file in several places.
+   You will cause lots of needless running around if you try to make it match the chapter title.

 Tradition suggests that the first program in a new language should print the words “Hello, world” on the screen.
 In Swift, this can be done in a single line: